longjl1/TabPet/docs/behavior-model.md

 - curiosity behavior around links and images
 - idle animations with richer timing
 - mood changes based on time of day

+- [2025-05-20] wrote down a small heuristic for state decay, patrol cadence, and when the pet should settle into a nap.